 You can grab a MYKI card at any major stop, or 7/11 store and tap on/tap off whenever you get on.
 Google Maps has the full grid laid out, so whenever you’re on wifi just plug in your destination and then take screenshots for when you’re offline.

-If Uber is your style, it’s everywhere and relatively cheap too.
-Bolt is a more popular local option as well, which may save you a few bucks.
+If Uber is your style, it’s everywhere in Melbourne and relatively cheap too.
+Bolt (Taxify) is a more popular local option as well, which may save you a few bucks.

 Ask any Victorian, and they’ll proudly tell you they are coffee snobs.
 If not, they’re tea drinkers.
 No morning in Melbourne is complete without an amazing pastry which may knock Paris off the map, or a cup of coffee which likely beats any Colombian cafe.
 It really is that good.

 Dukes Coffee Roasters (CBD), Kinfolk (CBD), Bonnie Coffee (CBD), Slowpoke (Fitzroy), Journeyman (Windsor) or The Tamper Trap (Brighton) will definitely have you covered.
 Expect good pastry and muffins in any of the above, with full blown outstanding breakfast options a la eggs and etcetera at Tamper Trap or Journeyman.
 And yes, Journeyman is worth the journey – it’s a personal fave.

 You can then transition through Chinatown and toward nearby Fitzroy, via the Melbourne Museum.
 The impressive structure is the largest museum in the Southern Hemisphere and combines science, culture, nature and photography in an impressive package.
 The gift shop is a gem for picking up cool trinkets from your trip too.